paolofrancioso/telegrambot-amazon-bitly/README.md

-The bot is active if the time is between **MIN_HOUR** and **MAX_HOUR** (_you can deactivate it during the night for example_)  , you can define these parameters in the code.
+The bot is active if the time is between **MIN_HOUR** and **MAX_HOUR** (_you can deactivate it during the night for example_), you can define these parameters in the code.

-The do a break for defined **PAUSE_MINUTE** after sent a message.
+The bot has a break for defined **PAUSE_MINUTE** after sending a message.

 You can also edit message body in ```create_messages.py```.

-The bot make all http requests to Amazon API at start, save a list of all results in RAM and as long as there are items in results list it:
+The bot performs all http requests to Amazon API at start, saves a list of all results in RAM and as long as there are items in results list it:
 1. SEND OFFER MESSAGE
 2. PAUSE FOR PAUSE_MINUTES
 3. SEND ANOTHER MESSAGE

-for all the activity time.
-When all results have been sent, it restart his loop.
+during the activity time.
+When all results have been sent, it restarts his loop.

 ### **NOW YOU CAN SEARCH OVER MULTIPLE CATEGORIES** : _in `consts.py` you need to specify your categories and a list of keywords for each category.
 The corresponding variable is `categories`, it accept a dictionary like:_
 ```python